ubicucsd/bootcamp_18_19/1_CommandLine.md

 **wc**(word count) counts things like lines, words, and characters

-**chmod** In order to execute files, you need permissin to do so.
+**chmod** In order to execute files, you need permission to do so.
 When looking at the output of ```ls -lah``` , you will see something on the order of ```-rwxrw-r--```.
 This indicates that the owner has read, write, and execute permissions.
 The next three characters are group permissions, and the last three are permissions for everyone else.
 Change permissions with ```chmod XXX filename``` where each X is a number 1 through 7(first for owner, second for group, third for everyone else).

 ***Permission	rwx	Binary***
 7	read, write and execute	rwx	111